CBC Television: Sports

 One of the most popular shows on CBC Television is the weekly Saturday night broadcast of NHL hockey games, Hockey Night in Canada.
 It has been televised by the network since 1952.
-During the NHL lock-out and subsequent cancellation of the 2004–05 hockey season, CBC instead aired various recent and classic films, branded as Movie Night in Canada, on Saturday nights.
+During the NHL lock-out and subsequent cancellation of the 2004–05 hockey season, the CBC instead aired various recent and classic films, branded as Movie Night in Canada, on Saturday nights.
 Many cultural groups criticized this and suggested the CBC air games from minor hockey leagues; the CBC responded that most such broadcast rights were already held by other groups, but it did base each Movie Night broadcast from a different Canadian hockey venue.
 Other than hockey, CBC Sports properties included Toronto Raptors basketball, Toronto FC soccer, and various other amateur and professional events.

-The telecast of the Olympics including Summer and Winter Olympic Games at Canadian television on CBC's broadcast started in 1956.
+The telecast of the Olympics including the Summer and Winter Olympic Games on Canadian television on CBC's broadcast started in 1956.
 It has the rights to broadcast the Olympic Games until 2024.

 It was also the exclusive carrier of Canadian Curling Association events during the 2004–05 season.
 Due to disappointing results and fan outrage over many draws being carried on CBC Country Canada (now called Cottage Life), the association tried to cancel its multiyear deal with the CBC signed in 2004.
 After the CBC threatened legal action, both sides eventually came to an agreement under which early-round rights reverted to TSN.
 On June 15, 2006, the CCA announced that TSN would obtain exclusive rights to curling broadcasts in Canada as of the 2008–09 season, shutting the CBC out of the championship weekend for the first time in 40-plus years.